User Guide

 To view the forecasts in detail graphically, the Plot supports such manipulations as zooming a particular area and panning the plot in the zoomed scale.

 Streamline shows revenue forecast only if current sales price or price of sales transactions was imported.
-The Revenue row of the Table shows numeric revenue forecast for the forecasted periods (see figure below).
+The Revenue row of the Table shows the numeric revenue forecast for the forecasted periods (see figure below).

 The Plot can display forecasts in quantities sold or in revenue gained.
 The default is Quantity (see figure below).